Ivan123yoo/Assignment-4./code_and_results.md

 ## Gaussian Mixture Model (GMM) Clustering Example

-This section introduces **Gaussian Mixture Models (GMM)**, which are a probabilistic model for representing normally distributed subpopulations within an overall dataset.
-Unlike K-means clustering, which assigns each data point to a single cluster, **GMM provides a probability-based clustering approach**, meaning each point has a probability of belonging to multiple clusters.
-This makes it **more flexible** for identifying clusters with different shapes and variances.
+This section introduces Gaussian Mixture Models (GMM), which are a probabilistic model for representing normally distributed subpopulations within an overall dataset.
+Unlike K-means clustering, which assigns each data point to a single cluster, GMM provides a probability-based clustering approach, meaning each point has a probability of belonging to multiple clusters.
+This makes it more flexible for identifying clusters with different shapes and variances.

 GMM is particularly useful in scenarios where:
 - **Soft Clustering is Required**: Instead of a hard assignment like K-means, GMM provides probability estimates for each cluster.